z-tb/apt-disk-check/README.md

-# APT Free Space Checker
+# APT Disk Check
 An python script, implemented as an apt pre-check trigger, for automating disk space checks before APT package installations

 ## Overview
 This repository contains a Python script for automating disk space checks before APT package installations.
-The APT Free Space Checker ensures that sufficient disk space is available on the system before initiating APT package installations.
+The APT Disk Check ensures that sufficient disk space is available on the system before initiating APT package installations.
 It consists of:
 An Ansible playbook is also provided to ease installation.

 - An Ansible playbook (`apt-free-space-trigger.yaml`) that configures APT to perform disk space checks before installing packages.